 Best Gaming Mouse 2017: Logitech G900 Chaos Spectrum

 The Logitech G900 is a professional-grade gaming mouse that can be used both in a wired and wireless configuration.
-It features Logitech’s advanced wireless transmitter, which has a report rate of 1 ms and transmits over 2.4 GHz wireless connection.
+It features Logitech’s advanced wireless transmitter, which has a report rate of 1 ms and transmits over a 2.4 GHz wireless connection.
 Inside the mouse is the PMW3366 optical sensor, which many professional gamers consider to be the best optical sensor on the market.
 The DPI of the sensor ranges from 200 to 12,000 DPI, and it delivers exceptional tracking and accuracy regardless of which surface it is used on.

 Best Gaming Mouse 2018: Logitech G903

-While the G900 was arguably the best gaming mouse in 2017, its newer version, the G903, is the best gaming mouse 2018.
-Compared to the G900, the G903 is slightly heavier, which increases its accuracy and makes it even more suitable for twitch shooters such as Counter-Strike, Quake Live, or Xonotic.
+While the G900 was arguably the best gaming mouse in 2017, its newer version, the G903, is the best gaming mouse in 2018.
+Compared to the G900, the G903 is slightly heavier, which increases its accuracy and makes it even more suitable for Twitch shooters such as Counter-Strike, Quake Live, or Xonotic.
 But if you prefer the lighter weight of the G900, you can easily remove the 10 g weight module that comes with the mouse.

 The G903 also supports POWERPLAY wireless charging technology, allowing you to keep the mouse fully charged with the POWERPLAY Wireless Charging System.
 Not only can the POWERPLAY Wireless Charging System keep your G903 charged and ready, but it’s also one of the best gaming mouse pads on the market.